-The Objective is the key concept for this week's lesson.
-It should be the main focus of the study.
+The Objective is the key concept for this weeks lesson.
+It should be the main focus of the study Objective To finish out Hebrews 11's examples of faith by looking at David and Goliath.

 These are the key verses that you will find helpful in teaching your study this week.
-The "Main passage" is the basis of the study, where the other verses support the objective of the lesson.
+The "Main passage" is the basis of the study, where the other verse support the objective of the lesson.